great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/resources/get_support.md

 ## Try solving your issue first

 The following are some recommendations for resolving issues on your own.
-Resolving issues on your own builds your own knowledge and provides you with an opportunity to share that knowledge with the community.
+Resolving issues on your own builds your knowledge and allows you to share that knowledge with the community.

 ### Search the GX documentation